-The goal of treatment is to prolong your life without compromising your quality of life.
+The goal of treatment is to prolong life without compromising the quality of life.
+Treatment options include:

 Liver Cancer Treatment: Surgical Resection

-For non-cirrhotic patients with liver cancer, surgery is the treatment of choice.
-Surgical resection, in which your surgeon removes the cancerous part of the liver, offers the best possibility for a cure.
+For noncirrhotic patients with liver cancer, surgery is the treatment of choice.
+Surgical resection, in which your surgeon removes the cancerous part of the liver, offers the best possibility for a positive outcome.

 This option works best when the cancer is detected early and has not spread, either within the liver or to other organs.
 Once the cancer is removed, a healthy liver can regenerate, returning to normal size within six months.
 However, if the liver is cirrhotic, its ability to regenerate is limited.